 Erica balances studio time with teaching, both in training invaluable studio assistants as well as teaching workshops designed to introduce accessible metalworking techniques to the woodworking and wooden boat building communities.
 Making a living doing this type of work is a lifestyle choice.
 It is a difficult career to sustain in a modern world, but it is a way for her to try and live close to her values of living a life that has a low impact on the environment and connects her to resources and community on a human scale.

-To give back to the community, each year for the busy holiday season she donates 10% of retail sales to the local Food Bank.
+To give back to the community, each year for the busy holiday season she donates 10% of online retail sales to the local Food Bank.

 She works out of her home-based barn studio in Midcoast Maine.